audio

 join

-command concatenates several audio files into a single audio file.
+The audio join command concatenates several audio files into a single audio file.
 The syntax is:

 liqvid audio join [filenames..]

 The last file name specified is the output filename, all other filenames are input files.
-Alternatively, the output filename can be specified using the --output
+Alternatively, the output filename can be specified using the --output or -o flag, in which case all filenames are input files.
+That is, the following are equivalent:

 liqvid audio join -o audio.webm audio-*.webm